FAQs For Investigators

 Clinical research is any activity that represents "research" involving "human subjects," as defined by the U.S. Federal Government and the FDA.

-As defined by the Common Rule at 45 CFR 46.102(d), the term research means a systematic investigation involving human subjects, including research development, testing and evaluation designed to develop or contribute to generalizable knowledge.
+- As defined by the Common Rule at 45 CFR 46.102(d), the term research means a systematic investigation involving human subjects, including research development, testing and evaluation designed to develop or contribute to generalizable knowledge.

-As defined by the FDA at 21 CFR 50.3(c), the term research means an experiment that involves a test article and one or more human subjects.
+- As defined by the FDA at 21 CFR 50.3(c), the term research means an experiment that involves a test article and one or more human subjects.

-As defined by the Common Rule, the term human subject means a living individual about whom an investigator conducting research obtains 1) data through intervention or interaction with the individual, or 2) information that is both private and identifiable.
+What is a human subject?As defined by the Common Rule, the term human subject means a living individual about whom an investigator conducting research obtains 1) data through intervention or interaction with the individual, or 2) information that is both private and identifiable.

 As defined by the FDA at 21 CFR 50.3(g), the term human subject means an individual who is or becomes a participant in research, either as a recipient of a test article or as a control.

 The IRB stands for Institutional Review Board, which is similar to an ethics board, but has to be able to ascertain the acceptability of proposed research in terms of institutional commitments and government regulations, applicable law, standards of professional conduct and practice.